Texas Folklife 30th Anniversary Celebration Launch

 Today, Texas Folklife and its mission are supported by prestigious arts organizations, including the National Endowment for the Arts, Texas Commission on the Arts, Humanities Texas, and the City of Austin Cultural Arts Division.
 It is supported by private foundations, including the Grammy Foundation, the Houston Endowment, and the Stillwater Foundation.
 And it has made powerful friends and partnerships with national and statewide organizations and venues, including the Library of Congress, the John F. Kennedy Center for the Performing Arts, Texas Music Office, Bullock State History Museum, UT Austin LBJ School of Public Affairs, Texas Dance Hall Preservation, Inc., Latino Cultural Center, Austin History Center, Austin Independent School District, Texans for the Arts, Elisabet Ney Museum, Asian American Resource Center, as well as many privately owned businesses.

 “I urge all of our friends and all lovers of traditional arts, culture, and music to join us in this moment of joyous celebration,” said Executive Director Cristina Ballí.
 “We are grateful to our members, sponsors, partners, participants, and visitors who have helped us meet our mission to honor and celebrate the traditional art and cultures of Texas for the past 30 years.
 We dedicate this anniversary to you.
 We do not intend to rest on our laurels, but instead it is our goal to continue developing our connections to communities across the state to further help preserve Texas’s cultural treasure and present that treasure to an ever-expanding audience all over the world.”

-The “Thirty Years of Folklife in Texas” Symposium is generously funded by Humanities Texas, the board and members of Texas Folklife, and the Stillwater Foundation.
+The “Thirty Years of Folklife in Texas” Celebration is generously funded by Humanities Texas, the board and members of Texas Folklife, and the Stillwater Foundation.